 Tourism in Bali

 What makes Bali so popular among of both local tourists and foreign visitors?
-What makes Bali so attractive for travellers?
+What makes Bali so attractive for travelers?

 Bali is one of the most visited places in Indonesia.
 It is even on the top list of vacation destinations.
 Whether they come all alone or with family and friends, the travellers always consider going to Bali to spend holidays.
 For foreign visitors, this island is also popular.
 It is a perfect tropical gateway where they can enjoy the warm exposure to sunshine.